pema99/GITweaks/README.md

 # GI Tweaks
 This package contains various tools and tweaks for working with global illumination in Unity.
-Both Unity's builtin Lightmapper and the third-party Bakery Lightmapper are supported, though not all tweaks work with Bakery.
+Both Unity's builtin progressive lightmapper and the third-party Bakery Lightmapper are supported, though not all tweaks work with Bakery.
 [Harmony](https://github.com/pardeike/Harmony) is used for making patches.
 Tested with Unity 2022.3 on the Builtin Render Pipeline.

 All features can be toggled via the settings window in "Tools > GI Tweaks > Settings".